plumier/plumier/docs/refs/Social-Login.md

 * `raw` is the raw value of the social media profile result.

 ## Sending Message Back To Main Window
-When social medial login process done using a dialog window, it needs a way to signal the main window that the login process successful or not.
+When social medial login process done using a popup dialog window, it needs a way to signal the main window that the login process successful or not.

 Plumier provided an ActionResult returned html that will automatically post message to main window that open the login dialog. `response.postMessage()`.